Norwood Scale: The 7 Stages of Male Pattern Baldness (2026 Guide)

 Stage 1–2: Monitor & Prevent

 No transplant needed yet.
 Focus on PRP therapy, QR678 growth factors, and medical management (minoxidil, finasteride) to slow or halt progression.
+See our hair fall control guide for the full early-stage protocol.
 This is the window where non-surgical options work best.

 Stage 3–4: The Sweet Spot for Transplant